my-language-skills/open-badges-framework/README.md

 	* Add custom fields in the WP profile editor.
 	* Add fields in the registration form during the "Get a badge" process. #212
 	* Add the 'Lost password' link to the login form during the "Get a badge" process. #216
+* BUGFIXES
+	* Remove the "Add Class" link in Settings->Links when the WP Job Manager plugin is not activated. #195

 ### 1.0